Chinatowns in Latin America and the Caribbean: Cuba

 Chinese immigration to Cuba started in 1847 when Spanish settlers brought in Cantonese contract workers to work in the sugar fields.
 Hundreds of thousands of Chinese workers were brought in from China, Hong Kong, Macau, and Taiwan during the following decades to replace the labor of African slaves.
 After completing 8-year contracts, the Chinese immigrants generally settled permanently in Cuba, where their descendants have since intermarried with local Cubans.

 Unlike that of Argentina and other Latin American countries, the overseas Chinese population of Cuba was once large, but the now-diminished Chinese Cuban community is today clustered around the largely dying Barrio Chino — called Barrio Chino de La Habana — on Calle Zanja, in Havana.
 After the Cuban Revolution of 1959, many Chinese Cuban entrepreneurs fled the country for the United States.
 Since the 1960s, Cuba has not attracted very many, if any, Chinese immigrants (developments or redevelopments of Chinatowns tend to require much private investments for which political conditions in Cuba are not favorable).

 Only one Chinese-language newspaper, Kwong Wah Po, remains in Cuba.
 Havana's Chinatown was formerly among the largest in Latin America as the neighborhood comprised 44 square blocks during its prime.
 To tie in with the Revolution's economic reliance on tourism, attempts have recently been launched to attract revitalization investment for the Chinatown from Mainland Chinese state-run enterprises and overseas Chinese private investors, particularly Chinese Canadians.

 Chile

 Between 1,200 and 1,500 Chinese workers in Peru offered support to the Chilean side in the War of the Pacific (1879–1883) and thus went to Chile at the war's end.

 Most Chinese shops, supermarkets, and restaurants located in Barrio Patronato neighborhood in Santiago.
 However, some Chinese businesses can also be found in shopping centers such as Santiago Centro and Estación Central.

 Colombia

 The city of Cali has the largest Asian community because of its proximity to the Pacific Coast.
-The Chinese population can also be found in Barranquilla and Medellin.
+The Chinese population can also be found in Barranquilla and Medellín.
 A small Chinatown exist in capital city Bogotá, especially in San Victorino area.